Credit System & Basics

 3. Who benefits most from adding a tradeline?

-• Newcomers with no credit history, individuals rebuilding after past mistakes, and those needing a quick boost to qualify for initial credit products or better rates.
+• Newcomers with no credit history, individuals rebuilding after past mistakes, and those needing added visibility to qualify for initial credit products or better rates.

 4. What makes a tradeline effective?